Our Approach

 Sponsor-Wide Maturity Dashboard to compare holdings and flag outliers

-FAIR-Based risk quantification across all holdings to prioritize attention and investment
+FAIR-Based risk quantification across all holdings to focus oversight and investment

-Deal Team Benchmarks to evaluate future targets in context
+Deal Team Benchmarks to evaluate future targets in the context of existing holdings

-Board and LP Briefs to support oversight and reporting requirements
+Board and LP Briefs that translate technical findings into clear oversight and reporting insights

 Cyber Screening